chjj/blessed/README.md

   (not just full-width ones, elements with uniform cells to their sides). this is known to cause flickering with elements that are not full-width, however, it is more optimal for terminal rendering.
+- **useBCE** - attempt to perform `back_color_erase` optimizations for terminals that support it. it will also work with terminals that don't support it, but only on lines with the default background color. as it stands with the current implementation, it's uncertain how much terminal performance this adds at the cost of overhead within node.
 - **resizeTimeout** - amount of time (in ms) to redraw the screen after the terminal is resized (default: 300).